Manoj-Katta/My_C2PA_Tool/README.md

 This will start both the server and the client, making the application accessible at http://localhost:3000.

 Use the frontend interface to upload your asset for adding the manifest or for verifying the manifest.

+## Research Context
+This tool was developed as part of a summer research internship at City, University of London, investigating C2PA implementations for deepfake detection.
+Research findings analyzed real-world adoption gaps across media platforms.

 ## License